The wind farm and the marine environment

 Compensation measures

-The objective of the "avoid, reduce, compensate" (ERC) sequence is to avoid environmental damage, to reduce that which could not be sufficiently avoided and, if possible, to compensate for the significant effects that could not be avoided or sufficiently reduced.
-It applies to projects, plans and programs subject to environmental assessment as well as to projects subject to various procedures under the environmental code (environmental authorization, derogation for the protection of species, Natura 2000 impact assessment, etc.).
+The “avoid, reduce, compensate” (ERC) sequence aims to avoid environmental damage, to reduce those which could not be sufficiently avoided and, if possible, to compensate for notable effects which have not been could neither be avoided nor sufficiently reduced.
+It applies to projects and plans and programs subject to environmental assessment as well as to projects subject to various procedures under the environmental code (environmental authorization, exemption from species protection, Natura 2000 impact assessment, etc. .).

-All impacts are assessed through a monitoring programme that focuses on all compartments (physical, chemical, biological, use).
-In addition, some accompanying measures are implemented to improve local knowledge.
+All impacts are assessed using a monitoring program which focuses on all compartments (physical, chemical, biological, use).
+In addition, certain support measures are implemented to improve local knowledge.

 The impact study and the initial state

-In 2015, an initial assessment of the marine environment was carried out as part of the impact study.
-This initial state is based on observations made from 2012 to 2015.
-The environmental studies carried out for the initial state concerned the physical environment (current, tide, geology, water quality, etc.) and the living environment (marine flora and fauna, birds and bats, etc.), but also the natural and heritage environments, the landscape and the socio-economic aspects.
+In 2015, an initial state of the marine environment was carried out as part of the impact study.
+This initial state is based on observations carried out from 2012 to 2015.
+The environmental studies carried out for the initial state concerned the physical (current, tide, geology, water quality, etc.) and living environments (marine fauna and flora, birds and bats, etc.), but also natural and heritage environments, the landscape and socio-economic aspects.

-On 18 April 2017, the wind farm off the coast of the Bay of Saint-Brieuc, carried by Ailes Marines, obtained the administrative authorisation known as "Autorisation Unique IOTA".
-This authorisation was issued by the Côtes-d'Armor Prefecture, under the provisions of Articles L.214-1 et seq. of the Environmental Code, and prescribes several follow-up, reduction, compensation or accompanying measures.
+On April 18, 2017, the wind farm off the coast of Saint-Brieuc Bay, supported by Ailes Marines , obtained the administrative authorization known as “Single IOTA Authorization”.
+This authorization issued by the Prefecture of Côtes-d'Armor, under the provisions of articles L.214-1 et seq. of the Environmental Code, prescribes several monitoring, reduction, compensation or support measures.

-The actions carried out by Ailes Marines as part of the environmental measures are monitored and evaluated by a Management and Monitoring Committee.
-This committee was created specifically for the wind farm by prefectural order of 30/10/2017, and chaired by the prefect of the Côtes d'Armor.
-It is mainly composed of representatives of the State, local authorities, Natura 2000 sites, professional fishermen, nature reserves.
+The actions carried out by Ailes Marines as part of environmental measures are monitored and evaluated by a Management and Monitoring Committee.
+This committee was created specifically for the wind farm by prefectural decree of 10/30/2017, and chaired by the prefect of Côtes d'Armor.
+It is mainly made up of representatives of the State, local authorities, Natura 2000 sites, professional fishermen, nature reserves.
 The latter can rely as much as necessary on the expert opinions of the Scientific Council created for the park.

 Diversified environmental measures

-With a view to limiting and monitoring the impact of the construction and operation of the park on the environment, Ailes Marines is implementing numerous monitoring, reduction and compensation measures.
+With a view to limiting and monitoring the impacts of the construction and operation of the park on the environment, Ailes Marines is implementing numerous monitoring, reduction and compensation measures.

 Environmental management system

-The project is governed by an Environmental Management System (EMS ) adapted to the specificities of the offshore wind activity and the environmental sensitivities of the Bay of Saint-Brieuc.
-The EMS of the Saint-Brieuc project has been certified ISO 14001:2015 in 2022.
+The project is governed by an Environmental Management System (EMS) adapted to the specificities of offshore wind activity and the environmental sensitivities of the Bay of Saint-Brieuc.
+The EMS of the Saint-Brieuc project was certified ISO 14001:2015 in 2022.

-The proper functioning of this system ensures the prevention of environmental impact risks during all phases of the project, as well as the continuous improvement of its environmental performance.
+The proper functioning of this system ensures the prevention of risks of environmental impacts during all phases of the project, as well as the continuous improvement of its environmental performance. .

 Research and development